RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Features.md

 - WEP All-in-One attack (combining different techniques: Chop-Chop, Caffe Latte, ARP Replay, Hirte, Fragmentation, Fake association, etc.)
 - Compatibility with many Linux distributions (see [Requirements] section)
 - Easy targeting and selection in every section
-- Drag and drop files on console window for entering file paths
+- Drag and drop files on console window for entering file paths or autocomplete using tab key on every path input for easier use
 - Dynamic screen resolution detection and windows auto-sizing for optimal viewing
 - Controlled Exit.
 Cleaning tasks and temp files.
 Restoring nftables/iptables after an attack that require changes on them.
 Option to keep monitor mode if desired on exit
 - Multilanguage support and autodetect OS language feature (see [Supported Languages] section)